syncfusion-content/maui-docs/MAUI/ProgressBar/Appearance.md

 The following properties are used to customize the color in the progress bar.

-* `ProgressFill`: Represents the color of the progress indicator.
+* `ProgressFill:` Represents the color of the progress indicator.
-* `TrackFill`: Represents the color of the track indicator.
+* `TrackFill:` Represents the color of the track indicator.

 The following code sample demonstrates the color customization in progress and track indicator.